-a) To establish in the territory of the other Contracting Party offices for the promotion of air transportation and sale of air tickets, ancillary services as well as, in accordance with the legislation of such other Contracting Party, other facilities required for the provision of air transportation;

-b) to bring in and maintain in the territory of the other Contracting Party - in accordance with the legislation of such other Contracting Party relating to entry, residence and employment - managerial, sales, technical, operational and other specialist staff required in connection with the provision of air transportation;

-c) these staff requirements may, at the option of the designated airlines, be satisfied by their own personnel of any nationality or by using the services of any other organisation, company or airline operating in the territory of the other Contracting Party and authorised to perform such services in the territory of that Contracting Party.
+- a) To establish in the territory of the other Contracting Party offices for the promotion of air transportation and sale of air tickets as well as, in accordance with the legislation of such other Contracting Party, other facilities required for the provision of air transportation; - b) To bring in and maintain in the territory of the other Contracting Party in accordance with the legislation of such other Contracting Party relating to entry, residence and employment managerial, sales, technical, operational and other specialist staff required for the provision of air transportation; - c) These staff requirements may, at the option of the designated airlines, be satisfied by their own personnel of any nationality or by using the services of any other organisation, company or airline operating in the territory of the other Contracting Party and authorised to perform such services in the territory of that Contracting Party. - d) The representatives and staff shall be subject to the laws and regulations in force of the other Contracting Party.
+Consistent with such law and regulations, each Contracting Party shall grant the necessary work permits, national employment visas, residence permits or other similar documents, if applicable, as soon as possible to the representatives and staff referred to in paragraph 1 of this article, if all conditions are met.

-d) the representatives and staff shall be subject to the laws and regulations in force of the other Contracting Party.
-Consistent with such law and regulations, each Contracting Party shall grant the necessary work permits, national employment visas, residence permits or other similar documents, if applicable, as soon as possible to the representatives and staff referred to in paragraph 1 of this Article, if all conditions are met; and e) the competent authorities of each Contracting Party will take all necessary steps to ensure that the representation of the airlines designated by the other Contracting Party may exercise their activities in an orderly manner.
+e) The competent authorities of each Contracting Party will take all necessary steps to ensure that the representation of the airlines designated by the other Contracting Party may exercise their activities in an orderly manner.